 Kids First History

 Prior to her death from cancer in 2013, 10 year-old Gabriella Miller called on Congress to increase support for pediatric research.
 In 2014, the Gabriella Miller Kids First Research Act was signed into law, authorizing $12.6 million each year for 10 years to support pediatric research within the Common Fund.
 In fiscal year 2015, in accordance with this Act, Congress appropriated the first installment of $12.6 million to the Common Fund for pediatric research.
-Programs within the Common Fund are designed to meet specific criteria, and have the potential for high impact across a wide range of biomedical research fields, diseases, and conditions with the ultimate goal of improving human health.
 Pediatric research experts from across the NIH Institutes and Centers developed plans for this program and in January 2015, the NIH Council of Councils, the advisory group that reviews plans for new Common Fund programs, approved a plan for the Gabriella Miller Kids First Pediatric Research program (Kids First).
-The plan focused on building a pediatric data resource combining genetic sequencing data with clinical data from multiple pediatric cohorts.
+The plan focused on developing a large-scale data resource that will allow researchers everywhere access to vast amounts of childhood cancer and structural birth defects genetics data that will greatly accelerate their research. families impacted by these conditions.
+Kids First is implementing this plan through three major initiatives:

 Stay Up-To-Date on Kids First Activities